Handling JSON Dates in Excel

 End Sub

-Automating Date Conversion for Excel with Python
+Automating Date Conversion in Excel using Python

 Python Script with Pandas